and Research Officer

 Working it Out

-The Mental Health Council of Tasmania (MHCT) is the peak body representing the interests of the community mental health sector including consumer, carer and service provider organisations.
+The Mental Health Council of Tasmania (MHCT) is the peak body representing the interests of the community mental health sector in Tasmania including consumer, carer and service provider organisations.

-We will achieve this by contributing to a community based on human rights principles in which mental health and wellbeing are supported.
+Our Vision is a Tasmanian community based on human rights principles where mental health and wellbeing are supported and promoted.

 Values and Beliefs